ndunnett/aoc/rust/README.md

 ### Automation Compliance

-All automated functionality impacting the Advent of Code servers follows the [automation guidelines](https://www.reddit.com/r/adventofcode/wiki/faqs/automation), see [`lib.rs`](/rust/aoc_core/src/lib.rs) for implementation.
+All automated functionality impacting the Advent of Code servers follows the [automation guidelines](https://www.reddit.com/r/adventofcode/wiki/faqs/automation), see [`lib.rs`](./aoc_core/src/lib.rs) in `aoc_core` for implementation details.

 * Input files are cached to a local directory and ignored by source control
 * The request user agent is set to `github.com/ndunnett/aoc/rust`